pquentin/blog/content/2017-04-02_async-library-color.md

 because it's close to sequential code and is much easier to reason about.
-It attracted a lot of mindshare because it was the standard approach, and this is what the ambitious [aio-libs](https://github.com/aio-libs) project support.
+It attracted a lot of mindshare because it was the standard approach, and this is what the ambitious [aio-libs](https://github.com/aio-libs) project supports.
 That includes aiohttp, but also aiomysql, aiopg, aioredis, and so on.
 Unfortunately, [asyncio is a complex beast with many concepts to understand](http://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/).
-Starting Python 3.6, asyncio is no longer included on a [provisional basis](https://docs.python.org/3.5/glossary.html#term-provisional-api) and is now guaranteed to be stable.
+Starting with Python 3.6, asyncio is no longer included on a [provisional basis](https://docs.python.org/3.5/glossary.html#term-provisional-api) and is now guaranteed to be stable.
 It will continue to be the first place newcomers come to.
 Not going away either.